Dhamar Governorate: Public markets

 Weekly public markets are widespread in the governorate.
 These markets usually are situated in crowded centers, to give the largest number of people the opportunity to benefit from them.
 The markets move from place to place during the week on a fixed round.
 Each market takes its name from the day of week on which it is held, such as Sūq al-Sabt (سُوْق ٱلسَّبْت, "The Saturday Market") and Sūq al-Aḥad (سُوْق ٱلْأَحَد, "The Sunday Market").
 These markets sell agricultural and livestock products, and also the diverse craft products of the inhabitants of villages near the markets.
 Dhamar City hosts a weekly market called Sūq ar-Rabūʿ (سُوْق ٱلرَّبُوْع, "The Wednesday Market"), but it also contains a permanent market.
 The latter market, distinguished by the diversity of products for sale, is divided into numerous sub-markets for products like grain, jambiyyah, coffee, fodder, and bread.

 Traditions and customs

 The governorate's people still maintain their noble traditions and customs for occasions such as weddings and religious festivals.
-On these occasions, people eager to perform traditional actions such as public dances, while garbed in traditionally appropriate clothing according customs inherited through generations.
+On these occasions, people are eager to perform traditional actions such as public dances, while garbed in traditionally appropriate clothing according customs inherited through generations.
 The dances, dress and verbal expressions at weddings differ in detail from district to district.
 Neighboring districts have the same names for the dances and a similar way of performing them, but these change toward the west so that in lower Wusab near the plain of Tihamah, the dances are completely different from those in eastern Dhamar.